DaveTrost/dave-trost/README.md

 I dislike the idea of having my email address available to the internet at large.
 Fortunately, there are a number of technologies that allow me to create a contact form.
 This way, people can still reach out, and I can get their email, and I don't have to respond with my email unless the contact is useful.

 Netlify provides [form submissions](https://docs.netlify.com/forms/setup/#html-forms) that can be received in the Netlify site admin panel.
 Their admin system additionally provides [email notifications](https://docs.netlify.com/forms/notifications/#email-notifications) for submitted forms.
 I was tipped off to this Netlify feature by inspecting the source code on [Marcy Silverman's portfolio site](www.marcy-silverman.com) (Thanks Marcy!).

+## Future Work: Use Intersection Observer

+React Intersection Observer provides an indication of when a component enters the viewport.
+The viewport is the area of the screen visible to the user, and it changes as the user scrolls through the page.
+The main way I've seen this used is to delay the loading of a component until it is at the edge of visibility.
+This probably has some performance benefits and it has the nice side effect that on-entrance animations can actually be perceived by users.

 ## Future Work: More Pages and a Navigation Bar